-Whether you consider yourself a survivalist or prepper, there are a few things you don’t ever want to be without.
+Whether you consider yourself a survivalist or prepper, there are a few things that you should always have on your short-list of free survival gear.
 One of those items is definitely your mylar blanket.

 A mylar blanket is also called a “space blanket” because it was first developed by NASA in 1973 for the U.S. Space Program.
 The brilliance of this material was its ability to repel the extreme heat of the sun while simultaneously offering protection from the extremely cold temperatures in space as well.